 Social media activity is fundamental to inbound marketing success, but making sure your team stays on top of it can be time-consuming.
 With this in mind, there’s a whole range of tools you can get on board with to really drive your campaign’s social media performance.

-So there we have it: just a few tips and tricks I find useful when optimising my social media posts.
-Relevant, minimalistic, and target market are the three terms you need to think about when planning your posts, but once triggered, you can sit back, relax, and watch the engagement flow in.
-Goodbye green salad, hello green notes.
+So there we have it: a few tips and tricks I find useful when optimising my social media posts.
+Relevant, minimalistic, and target market are the three terms you need to think about when planning your posts, but get on board with these and watch the social conversations flow.

 Learn more about the crucial role social media plays in inbound success by downloading our free guide to content strategy and implementation — click the image below for your free copy.